What to see

 Saltford Brass Mill

 This was one of over 30 mills that were once powered by the Avon between Bristol and Bath.
 It is a Scheduled Ancient Monument and one of the most important remains of the brass industry in England.
 The mill is being restored by volunteers so opening is restricted.
-For info on times visit: www.brassmill.com
+For info and times: www.brassmill.com

 St Mary Redcliffe Church